nodeplusplus/cv/README.md

 **Position:** Fullstack Developer

-**Responsibility:** I have developed a voice bot for 1 year.
-The bot helps our clients automate low-value work so that their staffs can focus on the higher value tasks.
-After 8 months, we delivered some cool features:
+**Responsibility:** I have developed a core of our startup - a voice bot - for a year.

-- Interrupt Flow: Answer customer's question right immediately instead of waiting for the bot finishes sentences itself
-- Realtime Tracking: Trace customer's flow in realtime, what intent that user was reached and what input user responsed to our bot
-- Custom Voice: Use our custom voice instead of default voice options

-**Tools:** GCP platform (Firebase, Dialogflow, Compute VM, Cloud Functions, Cloud Schedule), Websocket, Speech To Text and Text to Speech
+For infrastructure, I configured our on-premise Kubernetes clusters uses GitOps workflow that is integrated with FluxCD and Github Actions.
+So, I could focus on develop our services without worry about deployment because only successful release could be delivered.

+For coding, I used Websocket to transfer a text-base voice between PSTN's communication provider and our services.
+Because the conversation between bot and customer is real-time conversation, I had to optimize many things to cut down the latency between PSTN's communication provider, NLP backend and our services.

+**Tools:** Websocket, Google Cloud Platform, Kubernetes, FluxCD, Github Actions

 ### [BotBot AI](https://botbot.ai/)

 **Position:** DevOps Developer

 **Responsibility:** I have maintained a Kubernetes cluster hosted on Microsoft Azure for 6 months.

-- Multiple environments in one cluster.
-We are delivering not only production and staging but also developer's environment.
-- We use GitOps as standard of deliver features.
+In that cluster, I built a workflow that uses GitOps with FluxCD and Github Actions to automate our releases.
+Furthermore, I helped the Team Leader fix security problems of that cluster by reviewed and configured RBAC to restrict access to our Kubernetes Dashboard.

 **Tools:** Kubernetes, FluxCD, Github Actions